kys3923/P2_flagguess/README.md

 ### GuessthatFlag
-When it comes to recognize a flag of a country, it could be confusing enough humiliating at the moment you don't want to show your common knowledge.
+When it comes to recognize a flag of a country, it could be confusing enough to be humiliated at the moment you don't want to show your common knowledge.
 With this website, user can spend a little of their time, and improve recognizing a country from a flag.

 This site will offer following;